SteveKeller/geth-cluster/README.md

 Memory >= 2GB

 ##### Prerequisites
+* clone geth-cluster repo
-edit envar.env file and set environment variables for your setup
+* edit envar.env file and set environment variables for your setup

 ### Basic Usage
 ```sh
 docker-compose up
 ```

-Ethereum Blockchain needs about 30 minutes for bootstrapping, which means to build and run all containers.
-Building Container is only required if they are not already build once.
+Ethereum Blockchain needs about 30 minutes for bootstrapping (depends on your cpu hardware), which means to build and run all containers.
+Building container is only required if they are not already build once.
 The ethereum network builds a DAG (directed acyclic graph) for the proof of work algorithm.
 The building process takes all available cpu cores from the docker host machine.
-After the DAG is built the ethereum miner node are starting with the mining.
-The DAG only needs once to get created and as long the geth container are not destroyed.
+After the DAG was built miner nodes are starting mine.
+The DAG only needs once to get created and as long as the geth containers are not destroyed.

 ### Scale Miners
 ```sh